zach007/hadoop-cluster-docker/README.md

 ```
 ./build-image.sh
 ```
-make sure you have build the hadoop and copy under the path of DockerFile
+make sure you have complied the hadoop and copy under the path of DockerFile how to complied the hadoop image : https://github.com/zach007/compile-hadoop

 ##### 3. create hadoop network